-Certain of our existing principal stockholders and their affiliated entities have indicated an interest in purchasing units in this offering at the public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no units to any of these existing principal stockholders and any of these existing principal stockholders could determine to purchase more, less or no units in this offering.
+An existing principal stockholder and its affiliates have indicated an interest in purchasing units in this offering at the public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriter could determine to sell or not sell units to this principal stockholder, and this principal stockholder could determine to purchase or not purchase units in this offering.

 This is a firm commitment underwriting.
-The underwriters expect to deliver the shares of common stock and warrants to purchasers on or about , 2015.
+The underwriter expects to deliver the shares of common stock and warrants to purchasers on or about , 2015.